Northern Rivers Resorts

 Freshly foraged

-At dinner, we are overlooking the resort’s lagoon pool, a focal point of the property, where overwater swing beds, cabanas and loungers are inviting and, importantly, ample.
-As I have made clear, it isn’t pool weather when we arrive, but when the sun does come out to play about 24 hours later, we forgo this hotspot for the adults-only option, where the swim-up bar delivers an on-point coconut marg.
+It takes some mettle to drag me from this vantage point, but Alistair does so with grace and returns me to our meeting spot overlooking the resort’s lagoon pool.
+This is the focal point of the property, where overwater swing beds, cabanas and loungers are inviting and, importantly, ample.
+Although it wasn’t pool weather when we arrived, the sun does eventually come out to play, at which point we forgo this hotspot and make a beeline for the adults-only option.
+Here, cabanas and loungers line the water on three sides and the swim-up bar delivers an on-point coconut marg.

 Skin deep

-Since its inception, Osprey Spa has championed nature-led wellness, stocking vegan, cruelty-free, and ethically sourced products to mimic Elements’ philosophy.
-The arrival of Vanessa Megan makes for a snug fit.
-The line is crafted using 100 per cent natural, Australian-made ingredients, in line with the namesake’s motto, “You should never put anything on your skin that you couldn’t eat”.
+Since its inception, Osprey Spa has championed nature-led wellness, stocking vegan, cruelty-free, and ethically sourced products and providing a sanctuary within a sanctuary.
+The Osprey treatment menu has recently enjoyed a glow-up with the arrival in April of Vanessa Megan Skincare.
+The award-winning line is crafted using 100 per cent natural, Australian-made ingredients, to mimic Elements’ philosophy.

 It is such a particular feeling to leave a spa treatment.
 As if the nourishing oils that envelop the skin also possess the power to protect and comfort you for the rest of the day.
 I don’t dare shower before dinner.
 I don’t even attempt a face.
 Just a light lick of lippy and a little mascara to pair with the glow – a glow that carries me right through to departure.